Komal15agarwal/SI-2024-Cubesat-KA/README.md

 Doppler Resistant: Doppler shift causes a small frequency shift in the LoRa pulse which introduces a relatively negligible shift in the time axis of the baseband signal.
 This frequency offset tolerance mitigates the requirement for tight tolerance reference clock sources.
 Ideally suited for satellite communication.<br>
 Long Range Capability: For a fixed output power and throughput, the link budget of LoRa exceeds that of conventional FSK.<br>
 VERY LARGE SCALE INTEGRATION:-<br>
 Very-large-scale integration (VLSI) is the process of creating an integrated circuit (IC) by combining thousands of transistors into a single chip.
 VLSI began in the 1970s when complex semiconductor and communication technologies were being developed.
-The microprocessor is a VLSI device.It is a process used in the design and fabrication of integrated circuits (ICs), which are electronic circuits that are made up of a large number of transistors and other components that are integrated into a single chip.
+The microprocessor is a VLSI device.It is a process used in the design and fabrication of integrated circuits (ICs), which are electronic circuits that are made up of a large number of transistors and other components that are integrated into a single chip. <br>
 <img src="https://github.com/user-attachments/assets/3445748b-1492-434a-9e70-e80ade2162e0">
+Introduction to Antenna:-<br>
+Antennas are used to transmit and receive information through changes in the electromagnetic fields that surround them.It employed in space communications are key components providing the vital links between the ground and the spacecraft.An antenna is a fundamental component in the field of electromagnetic waves and communication systems, serving as the interface between electrical signals propagating through conductors and electromagnetic waves traveling through space.<br>
+Basic Principles of Antennas:<br>
+Functionality:<br>
+Radiation and Reception: Antennas convert electrical signals into electromagnetic waves for transmission (radiation) and vice versa for reception.<br>
+Propagation: Electromagnetic waves radiate from antennas into space or are captured from space, depending on whether the antenna is transmitting or receiving.<br>
+Electromagnetic Theory:<br>
+Maxwell's Equations: Antennas operate based on Maxwell's equations, which describe how electric and magnetic fields interact and propagate through space.<br>
+Wavelength and Frequency: Antennas are designed to operate at specific wavelengths corresponding to their intended frequency bands.<br>
+Radiation Patterns:<br>
+Directivity: Antennas have specific radiation patterns that describe how electromagnetic energy is distributed in space.<br>
+Gain: The gain of an antenna quantifies its directional capability, indicating how much power is radiated in the desired direction compared to an isotropic radiator.<br>